tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 @subsection occt_modalg_3a_1 Error Handling in the Topology API

 A method can report an error in the two following situations:
- * The data or arguments of the method are incorrect, i.e. they do not respect the restrictions specified by the methods in its specifications.
-Typical example: creating a linear edge from two identical points is likely to lead to a zero divide when computing the direction of the line.
+ * the data or arguments of the method are incorrect, i.e. they do not respect the restrictions specified by the methods in its specifications.
+Typical example: creating a linear edge from two identical points is likely to lead to a zero divide when computing the direction of the line,
- * Something unexpected happened.
+ * something unexpected happened.
 This situation covers every error not included in the first category.
 Including: interruption, programming errors in the method or in another method called by the first method, bad specifications of the arguments (i.e. a set of arguments that was not expected to fail).

-The second situation is supposed to become increasingly exceptional as a system is debugged and it is handled by the **exception mechanism**.
+The second situation is supposed to become increasingly exceptional as a system is debugged and it is handled by the *exception mechanism*.
 Using exceptions avoids handling error statuses in the call to a method: a very cumbersome style of programming.

 In the first situation, an exception is also supposed to be raised because the calling method should have verified the arguments and if it did not do so, there is a bug.
 For example, if before calling *MakeEdge* you are not sure that the two points are non-identical, this situation must be tested.